Mirror45/taskmanager/README.md

 ```
 > *The project uses the API at `http://localhost:10000/`.
 > Please make sure the mock server is running for proper functionality.*

+---

+### 🧠 Challenges & Future Improvements

+#### ✅ Overcome Challenges

+- **Managing Complex State:**
+  One of the core tasks was designing a Redux store architecture capable of handling interconnected data: task lists, active filters, sorting parameters, and UI state (e.g., which card is in edit mode).
+This required careful slice design to ensure data consistency.

+- **Building a Dynamic Interface:**
+  Implementing real-time feedback in the UI (updating counters in filters, button state changes, text updates) in response to user actions and API requests required precise synchronization between state and React components to avoid unnecessary re-renders and ensure smooth performance.

+#### 🚧 Possible Improvements

+- **Offline Mode Support:**
+  Add the ability to work with tasks without internet connection, with data synchronization upon reconnection.

+- **Animations & Transitions:**
+ Use libraries like `Framer Motion` to add smooth animations during task creation, deletion, and filtering to enhance UX.

+- **Full Authentication System:**
+  Replace the current basic auth with a complete system including registration, login, and JWT tokens.